grapp1/kw-intern/parflow/docs/parflow_keys.rst

 .. warning::
-    In Python we will define *Solver.LinKrylovDimension* which will set    *Solver.Linear.KrylovDimension* inside the ParFlow .pfidb file.
+    In Python we will define *Solver.LinearKrylovDimension* which will set    *Solver.Linear.KrylovDimension* inside the ParFlow .pfidb file.

 Solver.Linear.MaxRestarts